 This shows us that humility is actually a path towards groundedness and a sense of proportion – which puts us in reverence, and in approaching life through the eyes of the beginner’s mind i.e. through openness to learn from one another and connect on a deeper level.

-Humility becomes the doorways towards love, towards our willingness to learn and grow, towards genuineness, and towards reverence.
+In simple terms, humility is the absence of arrogance, just like saying “I love you” is an absence of fear and judgment.
+Diving deeper – humility becomes the doorways towards love, towards our willingness to learn and grow, towards genuineness, and towards reverence.

 This beautiful illustration is of the tiger passing to the rabbit the new Chinese year.
 Each one has something to teach and to learn from; yet no one is above the other.
 Through the bow, they show the appreciation and respect, and the acknowledgement that the essence of God and love move through all shapes and forms, have different speeds and movements, yet it is all purposeful.

 Humility as Willingness to Learn: